dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/adding-animation-to-a-control-cs.md

 - `<Resize>` (changing the size)
 - `<Scale>` (proportionally changing the size)

 In this example, the panel shall fade out.
-The animation shall take 1.5 seconds (`Duration` attribute), displaying 24 frames (animation steps) per second (`Fps` attributs).
+The animation shall take 1.5 seconds (`Duration` attribute), displaying 24 frames (animation steps) per second (`Fps` attribute).
 Here is the complete markup for the `AnimationExtender` control:

 [!code-aspx[Main](adding-animation-to-a-control-cs/samples/sample5.aspx)]